yuvalmGS/gigaspaces-wiki-jekyll/xap97net/document-(schema-free)-entries.markdown

 Transactions and isolation modifier semantics is identical to the concrete object semantics.

-Optimistic locking is disabled by default with {{SpaceDocument}} entries (same as with concrete object).
+Optimistic locking is disabled by default with `SpaceDocument` entries (same as with concrete object).
 To enable it, modify the type introduction code and set the optimistic locking support.
 For example:

 {code:java}
 // Create type descriptor: